241 FW 10

 D. To facilitate accident investigations, the diver in charge of a dive operation must secure the accident site to the extent practicable and leave all equipment in the same configuration as at the time of the accident until receiving further guidance from the RDO.

-E. If a diver is involved in a diving accident or incident, he/she may be subject to a drug test.
+E. If a diver is involved in a diving accident or incident, the diver may be subject to a drug test.

 10.21 For diving activities, what record are required and how does the Service maintain them?
 The collection and maintenance of records containing personal information (i.e., medical exam form, drug testing results, etc.) must be consistent with the provisions of 5 U.S.C.
 552a (the Privacy Act of 1974).
 This information is sensitive and protected by the Privacy Act.
 It is only available to staff on a need-to-know basis.
 Personal information in electronic form must be protected using a password and only used in accordance with routine uses identified in “OPM/GOVT-10, Employee Medical File System Records.”
 Use paper records similarly and protect them in a locked file and locked room that is available only to staff who have a need to know this information in accordance with OPM/GOVT-10.
 Those employees who store and maintain such records must read and be familiar with OPM/GOVT-10.